 Marriage: Married in 1964

-Education: Studied under Ayatollah Khomeini in Qom, Iran
+Education: Studied under the future Ayatollah Khomeini at the Islamic seminary in Qom, Iran

 1977 - Along with other clerics, forms the Combatant Clerics Association, which becomes the Islamic Republic Party.

 1980-1987 - Secretary-general and member of the central command of the Islamic Republic Party.